deunix-educ/androidcam/README.md

 # androidcam
-Mobile Application for django-automation
+Camera mobile for django-automation

 ### Installation and compilation

-- Accédez au dossier androidcam
+- Go to androidcam folder
 - Copy and paste the following command in a terminal

         root user